Aditi-Kumawat/Aditi-Kumawat.github.io/_projects/2_project.md

 ---

 <p>
     This project is centered around the development of an innovative iterative technique designed to evaluate time-dependent loads on track structures, specifically addressing the challenges posed by various track defects.
-The interaction between a moving train and rail defects, such as mud spots or rail-head corrugation, can lead to unstable vibrations and rapid track degradation (see examples in <strong>Figure 1</strong> and <strong>Figure 2</strong>).
+The interaction between a moving train and rail defects, such as rail-head corrugation or mud spots, can lead to unstable vibrations and rapid track degradation (see examples in <strong>Figure 1</strong> and <strong>Figure 2</strong>).
 These defects cause sudden variations in track stiffness and geometry, resulting in additional dynamic stresses that can compromise the structural health of the track.
 </p>
 <p>
     While existing methods can address some aspects of vehicle-track interaction, they often fall short in fully capturing the complex, coupled dynamics involved when multiple track defects are present.
 This project aims to bridge that gap by developing a more comprehensive and general technique to assess the potential damage to track structures, in order to ensure a more reliable rail transport.